top of page

 Justin Pahnturat

 If you’re planning a trip to Peninsula State Park in Door County, Wisconsin, first—great choice!
-You are heading to one of Wisconsin’s most iconic landscapes, blending limestone bluffs, gorgeous forests of cedars and white pines and hemlocks, a lighthouse from the 1800's, numerous nearby islands like the Strawberries, Chambers, Horseshoe, and sweeping water panoramas that are excellent from early morning to sunset.
+You are heading to one of Wisconsin’s most iconic landscapes.
+Here, limestone bluffs meet gorgeous forests of cedars, white pines, and hemlocks.
+You’ll find a lighthouse from the 1800s, numerous nearby islands like the Strawberries and Chambers, and sweeping water panoramas that are breathtaking from early morning to sunset.

-Peninsula State Park offers an wide array of some of the best outdoor activities in Door County making it one unforgettable outdoor playground.
-Whether you are hiking, biking, paddling a kayak or camping, this park has you covered.
+Peninsula State Park offers a wide array of outdoor activities, making it an unforgettable playground.
+Whether you’re hiking, biking, paddling a kayak, or camping, this park has you covered.
 Even the locals love this park, especially when the crowds go home after the summer season.
-Did you know that this park is Door County's most popular park with over 1.5 million visitors every year?!
+Did you know that this park is Door County's most popular park, attracting over 1.5 million visitors every year?!

-Whether you're a first-time visitor or a returning park-lover, this guide will help you give you an overview the park’s unique history, geology, trail system, and the incredible paddling opportunities that make it must-see while visiting here.
+Whether you're a first-time visitor or a returning park-lover, this guide will help you explore the park’s unique history, geology, trail system, and the incredible paddling opportunities that make it a must-see while visiting here.

 Door County's Emerald Gem: A Brief History of Peninsula State Park